pelican-eggs/eggs/game_eggs/steamcmd_servers/satisfactory/README.md

 This server requires just under 5 GB of disk space to safely run properly.
 However, save files could easily surpass this amount, so 7-10 GB is recommended.
 ___
 ### Save File Location
-[According to the developer](https://www.youtube.com/watch?v=Nn-1s87JJxc), save files will be able to be download by clients via their game in the future.
-Until then, below is the save file location incase you would like to upload or download a save file (note that it is different from their wiki):
+[According to the developer](https://www.youtube.com/watch?v=Nn-1s87JJxc), save files will be able to be uploaded and downloaded by clients via their game client in the future.
+Until then, below is the save file location incase you would like to upload or download a save file manually (note that it is different from their wiki):

 `/home/container/.config/Epic/FactoryGame/Saved/SaveGames/server`